bjerrep/ludit/README.md

 **Twitse** ([github](https://github.com/bjerrep/twitse))
 Runs on both server and client to get their time in true sync.

+### Status

+Ludit is playing and have done so for a while.
+This does not mean that it isn't buggy, only that it works in a stationary setup with exactly two clients always available.
+A test with a single client, where two where expected from the configuration, only showed that this remains to be implemented properly.
+So there is one way to make Ludit work, and most likely infinitely many ways to make it fail.

+### Requirements

 Some of the requirements for the whole enterprise are python 3, the python libs [connectable](https://github.com/timothycrosley/connectable) & [simple-websocket-server](https://github.com/dpallot/simple-websocket-server) and last but not least, gstreamer.